eddyystop/feathers-tests-fake-app-users/README.md

 ## API Reference

-See Code Example.
+See Code Example above.

-See `src/index.js` for details.
+The exports in `src/index.js` are fully documented.

 ## Tests